motorcycle 101 guides

 2. Wisconsin Motorcycle Insurance

-It is your responsibility as a motorcyclist to make sure that you have Wisconsin motorcycle insurance if you wish to handle a motorcycle.
+It is your responsibility as a motorcyclist to make sure that you have Wisconsin motorcycle insurance if you are the owner of a motorcycle.
 Besides providing financial aid in the event of an accident, it also shows that you can fully recompense any parties involved whose health or property has suffered damage.
 Whether you are or are not held liable for an accident, it is always best to have Wisconsin motorcycle insurance with you.
-Whenever you take out your motorcycle, make sure to carry documentation showing proof of ownership so you can show it to the local law enforcement or other parties.
+Whenever you take out your motorcycle, make sure to carry documents showing proof of ownership so you can show it to the local law enforcement or other parties.

 • $25,000 for bodily injury to a person per accident